 You can have your silver fillings replaced with tooth-colored restorations.

 Because silver fillings tend to expand over time the dentist will need to carefully examine your tooth once the silver filling has been removed to be sure that there are no cracks.

 If there are no cracks a white filling can be applied and contoured where the silver filling was.

-This new, white filling is chemically bonded to the tooth which eliminates the possibility of food leaking past it and causing decay under the filling.
+This new, white filling is chemically bonded to the tooth which eliminates the possibility of food and bacteria leaking into it and causing decay under the filling.
 This new, white filling also provides additional strength and support to the tooth’s structure.

 Your teeth are restored to a natural look and feel, they are stronger and the tooth is protected!